merivale/english-philosophical-texts-online/data/LEMMAS.md

 N.B.
 No attempts are made to disambiguate words more generally.
 For example, the words "alarm" and "alarms" both map to the same lemma "alarm", even though both may occur as either a verb or a noun.
 Disambiguation on a larger scale would be unfeasible, and is kept to an absolute minimum here.

+- "art": archaic form of "be" ("thou art") / singular noun
 - "flatter": comparative of adjective "flat" / base of verb "flatter"
 - "left": adjective / past of verb "leave"
 - "lent": singular noun of "lent" / past of verb "lend"
 - "lives": plural of noun "life" / present of verb "live"
+- "might": noun / past of modal "may"
 - "thought": singular of noun "thought" / past of verb "think"

 ## Spaced Words